na-na-hi/renget/archive/ayumi_erp_rating.md

 # Questions

-If you have questions, you may catch me under the name "Weicon" on the Pygmalion AI discord.
+If you have questions, you may catch me under the name "Weicon" on the Pygmalion AI or TheBloke discord.

 # See Also